top of page

 If you’re concerned about the impact your bedding may have on your skin, silk sheets may be right for you.
 Silk bedding is structured with protein-infused thread that can tame and promote healthy hair while also keeping skin hydrated.
 If you find the glossy finish of silk sheets to be a nuisance, don’t worry most come with cotton covers that do not hinder the benefits of silk.

 Finally, for those looking for a relaxed finish that gives off the same vibes as a beach-side resort, there is linen.
 Many worry about the wrinkly look that linen often takes, but don’t let this deter you.
-A few washed will soften and smooth the sheets resulting in a better finish.
+A few washes will soften and smooth the sheets resulting in a better finish.

 Finding the perfect fit